 Proof Of Delivery

 A proof of delivery is a form of verification, typically a signature and captured name of the recipient to confirm that goods have been delivered and received.
-Most people are familiar with proof of delivery from having to sign for a Fedex or UPS package at home.
+Most people are familiar with proof of delivery from having to sign for a Fedex or UPS package at home, if you access the shipment afterwards its possible to see date and time delivered and a facsimile of the signature provided by the recipient at time of delivery.
+What’s confusing about Proof of deliveries is that though they are typically described separately they are not separate processes so let’s see what we mean.

 Examples of usage

-Let’s see how we can use these in typical business processes.
-When shipping product using a third party agent you will find the need to produce a bill of lading, in some cases for intrastate shipments local carriers may use a receipt for the freight in lieu of a bill of lading but it is more common that a standardized bill of lading is used.
+in some cases for intrastate shipments, local carriers may use a ticket/delivery order/receipt etc. for the freight, in lieu of a bill of lading but it is more common that a standardized bill of lading is used.
 A driver is legally responsible for the load they are transporting so they will insist on some documentation to be able to prove that they are legally moving the goods and also details of the goods and destination etc.

-When delivering goods to a consignee a bill of lading serves as a proof of delivery.
-Upon delivery and inspection the consignee will typically sign the bill of lading confirming the receipt of goods,.
+Upon delivery and inspection of your shipment the consignee is requested to sign the bill of lading confirming the receipt of goods,.
 The bill of lading can also include any notations of damage or missing freight if any, thus providing a complete paper trail of the shipment.
+In the case of Airway bills typically parcel carriers require you to sign for the shipment on a mobile device, this is serving the same purpose as signing the bill of lading.
+The signature on a Bill of Lading turns it into a Proof Of Delivery.

 Proof of delivery can also be used as an independent process.
 A good example is a company that provides their own local deliveries, (where a third party agent is not used for delivery) may utilize a proof of delivery process that involves a print out or electronic record of deliveries to be made.
 When goods are delivered to the consignee they sign a delivery receipt, paper or electronic.
 (Note this process is not possible for interstate deliveries as they are subject to FMCSA regulations requiring Bill of Ladings for all interstate shipments).
 The signed receipt serves as proof that the delivery has been made and provides a audit trail to the shipper and customer.